// Tokyo Travelogue

 - Data SIM card

-Since domestic phones generally don't support eSIMs, it’s a bit of a hassle as you need a physical card.
-Although they say you can buy the necessary cards at the airport, to be safe, I bought a SoftBank data card on Taobao in advance.
-It can’t make calls, only access the internet, but that was enough.
+Because domestic mobile phones do not support eSIM, it is more troublesome and a physical SIM card is necessary.
+Although it is said that the required card can be bought at the airport, to be safe, I bought a SoftBank data card in advance on Taobao.
+It can't make calls, only access the Internet, but it's enough.

-I arrived at Narita Airport around 7:00 PM.
-I expected to get on the subway immediately, but there were actually some immigration procedures to go through.
-During the customs quarantine check, a very cute Beagle sniffed my luggage—it was adorable.
-I really wanted to take a picture, but there was a sign nearby saying "No Photography," so I had to give up.
+I arrived at Narita Airport after 7:00 PM.
+I expected to get on the subway immediately, but in fact, there were some customs procedures.
+During the customs quarantine, there were very cute beagles sniffing my luggage, really very cute.
+I wanted to take a photo, but there was a sign saying "Photography Prohibited," so I had to give up.

-According to my previous plan, I needed to buy a Suica transport card at the airport.
-Unfortunately, by the time I got out, the JR ticket office was already closed, so I had to buy a ticket with cash.
+According to my previous plan, I needed to buy a Suica transportation card at the airport.
+Unfortunately, by the time I came out, the JR store was closed, and I could only buy tickets with cash.

-To get from Narita Airport to the city center, you take the "Keisei Line" to "Nippori" Station and then transfer to other lines.
-I was supposed to take the "Skyliner," but I underestimated the complexity of Tokyo's railway lines.
-Unlike the subway or light rail back home, Tokyo's urban commuter railways are often divided into "Limited Express," "Express," and "Local" (Stop at every station).
-It’s similar to the "Z" (Direct) and "K" (Fast) trains on domestic railways versus the slow trains that stop everywhere.
-At first, I got on a local train.
-As I was riding, I realized something was wrong, so I got off at a small station and started carefully studying the operating logic of the Tokyo railway.
-It happened to be Friday night, so I was surrounded by salarymen and students heading out to party for the weekend.
-They were very rowdy, while I was breaking out in a cold sweat trying to figure out what was going on with this line and if I had taken the wrong train.
-This was the most nervous moment of the trip.
+From Narita Airport to the city center, you take the "Keisei Line" to "Nippori" station and then transfer to other lines.
+I should have taken the "SkyLiner," but I did not anticipate the complexity of Tokyo's railway lines.
+Unlike domestic subways and light rails, Tokyo's urban commuter railways are often divided into "Limited Express," "Express," and "Local," similar to the "Z Direct," "K Fast," and slow trains that stop at every small station on domestic railways.
+At first, I got on a slow train.
+As I sat there, I realized something was wrong, so I got off at a small station and began to carefully study the logic of Tokyo's railway operation.
+It happened to be Friday night, and there were office workers and students all around me going out to revel on Friday night, very noisy.
+I was in a cold sweat studying how the line worked and whether I had taken the wrong train.
+This was also my most nervous moment.

-Fortunately, getting off was the right move, and the station I stopped at happened to be a stop for an "Express" train, so I successfully arrived at Nippori.
+Fortunately, I was right to get off, and the station where I got off happened to stop an "Express" train, so I successfully arrived at Nippori.

-At Nippori, you can transfer to the JR line.
-JR is the operating company for Suica, the most commonly used transport card in Tokyo.
+From Nippori, I could transfer to the JR line.
+The JR company is also the operator of the most commonly used transportation card in Tokyo, Suica.
 I bought a Suica card at an automatic ticket machine at the station.
-After that, everything went smoothly.
+Then everything went smoothly.

-It was already past 11:00 PM when I came out of the railway station.
-Tokyo's public safety felt very secure: not far from the subway exit was an elementary school, and there were many surveillance cameras nearby.
-Along the way, I saw very typical Japanese streets: many *ikkyu-ken* (detached single-family houses) and narrow alleys.
-It looked a bit like an "urban village," yet very orderly.
+It was after 11:00 PM when I came out of the railway station.
+Tokyo's public security is still very safe.
+Not far from the subway is a primary school, and there are many surveillance cameras nearby.
+Along the way, I saw very typical Japanese streets: many detached houses, narrow alleys, a bit like a village in the city, but very well-organized.

-A big thank you to Brother P here for the reception and for providing free accommodation in Tokyo.
+Special thanks to Brother P for his hospitality and providing free accommodation in Tokyo.

-I was exhausted from the travel, so I went to sleep early.
-That was pretty much the start of the journey.
+Because I was very tired from the journey, I went to sleep early.
+That's pretty much the beginning of the journey.

 = Day 1

-Today, Brother P showed me around Tokyo.
-Our main area of activity was Ueno Park.
-At noon, we had pork cutlet rice (Tonkatsu) near Brother P's workplace, and then passing by a Pokémon vending machine, I bought a Sprigatito charm.
-Because the weather was quite hot, our first stop in the afternoon was the indoor Tokyo National Museum.
+Today Brother P took me around Tokyo.
+The main area of activity was Ueno Park.
+At noon, I ate tonkatsu (breaded pork cutlet) near Brother P's workplace, then passed by a Pokemon vending machine and bought a Sprigatito (Nyahoja) keychain.
+Because the weather was hot, the first stop in the afternoon was the indoor Tokyo National Museum.

-Although the Tokyo National Museum seems to be the largest national museum in Japan, the collection in the main exhibition hall didn't seem that impressive.
-Aside from two Vajra statues at the entrance that were quite imposing, not much else left an impression on me.
-However, the "Toyokan" (Asian Gallery) on the right side felt like it had quite a few unique artifacts.
-Many cultural relics from China are kept there, and there are even ancient artifacts from Egypt and Mesopotamia.
-As for the origin of these artifacts... well, it’s basically dark history.
-The Japanese are quite sly, listing the source as "So-and-so Expedition Team" without mentioning the facts of theft or looting at all.
-The missing head of a Buddha statue from the Yungang Grottoes in Shanxi is housed here; I wonder if there is any possibility of it ever returning to its original place.
+Although the Tokyo National Museum seems to be the largest national museum in Japan, the collection in the main exhibition hall does not seem very good.
+Except for the two powerful Vajra statues at the entrance, not much left an impression on me.
+However, the "Toyokan" (Asian Gallery) on the right side has many distinctive collections.
+Many Chinese cultural relics are collected here, and even ancient relics from Egypt and Mesopotamia.
+As for the origin of these cultural relics, they are basically dubious.
+The Japanese are very cunningly writing "Such and such expedition" in the source of cultural relics, without mentioning the fact of theft or even robbery of cultural relics.
+The missing heads of Buddhist statues in the Yungang Grottoes in Shanxi are collected here.
+I wonder if there is any possibility of them returning to their original places.

-Regrettably, the chain on my Sprigatito charm broke at some point, and I lost it inside the Tokyo National Museum.
-I was left with only a photo.
-A huge pity.
+Unfortunately, the chain of my Sprigatito keychain broke at some point, and it was lost in the Tokyo National Museum.
+Only a photo remains, which is very regrettable.

 #image("./001.jpg", width: 50%)

-Coming out of the museum, we walked around Ueno Park and arrived at Shinobazu Pond, a small pond with many lotuses.
-This kind of small pond has almost no unique features; the small pond in the city center of Kunming feels exactly the same as this one.
+After coming out of the museum, I walked around Ueno Park and arrived at Shinobazu Pond, a small pond with many lotus flowers.
+This kind of small pond has almost no distinctive features; the small pond in the center of Kunming feels exactly the same as here.

 #image("./002.jpg", width: 50%)

-The University of Tokyo campus was nearby, so we went to take a look and took a few photos in front of the famous Yasuda Auditorium.
-The architecture of the University of Tokyo campus is very distinctive, all in a Victorian style.
-It wouldn't look out of place being used to film a fantasy movie.
+The University of Tokyo campus is nearby, so I also went to take a look and took a few photos in front of the gate of the famous Yasuda Auditorium.
+The buildings on the University of Tokyo campus are very distinctive, all in Victorian style, not inferior for filming fantasy movies.

 #image("./003.jpg", width: 50%)